 The number of required trials generally would vary with the experience results, the rejection criteria and the preliminary results from running a small number of trials.
 The number of trials necessary to produce useful results is often not as large as some may fear.
-The actuary usually is not trying to get an accurate picture of the 99.99% probability of claims when testing X factors.
+Usually, the actuary is not trying to get an accurate picture of the 99.99% probability of claims when testing X factors.
 Consider the results of a Monte Carlo trial as follows.
 The actuary runs approximately 1000 trials with an expected mortality equal to roughly 50% of 1975-80.
 The insurer's actual experience last year was 65%.
 After 1000 trials, the actuary observes that 100 trials have mortality greater than 65%.
-Since 100 is greater than 35, the actuary can use the normal distribution and be about 95% confident (2 standard deviations) that the number of trials greater than 65% is between 80 and 120.
+Because 100 is greater than 35, the actuary can use the normal distribution and be about 95% confident (two standard deviations) that the number of trials greater than 65% is between 80 and 120.
 So, if the underlying mortality were 50%, there was only an 8-12% probability that actual experience would have been as high as 65%.
 This may be all the information the actuary needs.
-Running more Monte Carlo trials to narrow that 8-12% range may not be worth the effort, in the actuaries' judgment.
+Running more Monte Carlo trials to narrow that 8-12% range may not, in the actuary's judgment, be worth the effort.